Webinar: Zoho Analytics Session 1: Foundational Overview to Unlocking the Power of Your Data

 3. Working with Pre-made Reports

-Tour Writer includes a library of standard reports designed for the travel industry.
+Tourwriter includes a library of standard reports designed for the travel industry.
 To customize one:

 1. Open a standard report (e.g., Supplier Details).